document is to be used as a guideline to plan for staffing,

 Plan to review the rotation of materials

-procedures and schedule to branches in 2011.
+procedures and schedule to branch libraries in 2014.

-Discuss the need to continue to
+the need to continue to rotate materials.

 There also may be the need to survey